 Hannah began her dance training at the age of eight in Circle Pines, MN.
 Here she grew studying Ballet, Tap, Jazz, Modern, and Pilates under the instruction of Laura McClanahan and dancers from companies James Sewell Ballet and Stuart Pimsler Dance and Theater.
 She has studied the Cecchetti method of ballet extensively at both her home studio and through three years participation in the Cecchetti Council of Americas Summer Intensives, bringing home a scholarship her final year.
 Hannah attended high school at the Saint Paul Conservatory for the Performing Artist in St. Paul, MN.
 Here her dance studies intensified under the direction of many notable performers and instructors.
 Hannah graduated from the University of Wisconsin-Stevens Point in 2013 with a BA in dance.
 Along with performing, she has worked as a Director and Stage Manager for numerous productions.
 She is a certified Pilates mat instructor through Balanced Body University and is looking forward to expanding her work to include Pilates instruction.
 Hannah has taught at many outreach programs at local high schools, as well as workshops in Thailand and Iceland.
 She is very excited to be located here in Colorado, and looks forward to seeing what this new experience will cultivate in her both as a teacher and an artist.

 Kendyll began dancing before she could walk!
-She started dance classes at the age of 2 and seriously danced until 17.
-She has background in ballet (pointe), lyrical, modern, jazz, tap, hip-hop, ballroom, and was a part of a company.
-Now, 22 years old and an elementary school teacher she is looking to combine her two greatest passions in life, teaching and dancing!
-She strives to be a prepared, proactive, and reflective dance teacher that facilitates the growth of all children and encourages creativity.
+She started dance classes at the age of two and seriously danced until the age of 17.
+She has a background in ballet, pointe, lyrical, modern, jazz, tap, hip-hop, ballroom, and danced competitively with a company for four years.
+Now, 23 years old Kendyll works as an elementary school teacher teaching 2nd grade.
+She loves to combine her biggest passions in life- teaching, dancing and working with children!
+She strives to be a prepared, proactive, and reflective dance teacher that facilitates the growth of all children though encouraging creativity and independence.
 She believes in being nurturing, involved, and patient and building a fun environment for all!

 Bailey Levitt has been dancing for 16 years now.
 She has trained in hip hop, ballet, pointe, tap, poms, jazz, and lyrical.
 This will be her fourth year teaching at Dancin' Dreams.
 Bailey was on the Rangeview High School Poms Squad for all four years and was Head Captain for two of them.
 Bailey attends Metropolitan State University of Denver.
 She is majoring in Human Performance and Sport with a concentration in K-12 Physical Education.
 Bailey loves to run and stay moving.
 She cannot remember her life without dance and she is so excited to share her passion with others who want to express themselves through music and movement.